 Treatment of SERP Restricted Stock.
-Under the terms of the 2007 Restricted Stock Plan, the 1997 Restricted Stock Plan, and SERP grants under the 2014 Omnibus Plan, in the event of the executive's death, the restrictions on SERP restricted stock will lapse.
-The amounts set forth in the table for restricted stock reflect the number of shares of restricted stock for which vesting would be accelerated multiplied by the closing price of our Common Stock on May 29, 2020, the last business day of fiscal 2020.
+Under the terms of the Restricted Stock Plan and SERP grants under the 2014 Omnibus Plan, in the event of the executive's death, the restrictions on SERP restricted stock will lapse.
+The amounts set forth in the table for restricted stock reflect the number of shares of restricted stock for which vesting would be accelerated multiplied by the closing price of our Common Stock on May 28, 2021, the last business day of fiscal 2021.